-I also used a simple method in this recipe.
+I also used a simple method of prepping the eggplant in this recipe.
 Simply cut the eggplant lengthways in half, then bake it for 30 minutes.
 This will give you plenty of time to prepare the sauce.
 Then just scoop the middle out of each eggplant half, combine with the sauce, stuff the eggplant halves and bake!
 That’s all the steps in a somewhat simplified form, see Instructions for more detail.

 I used a similar method in this vegan Spicy Quinoa Stuffed Eggplant recipe.

 How to make baked stuffed eggplant with turkey